mobxjs/mobx-angular/README.md

 ## Debugging MobX
-mobx-angular comes with a handy debug tool. to turn on / off the debug tool, open developer tools' console, and run:
+mobx-angular comes with a handy debug tool.
+To turn on / off the debug tool, open developer tools' console, and run:
 ```
 MobxAngularDebug(true) // turn on
 MobxAngularDebug(false) // turn off